Democracy 2020 Digest: Biden accuses Trump of being "very slow to act"

 The Trump re-election team also accuses Biden of “staying on the sidelines and playing politics by lying about President Trump’s coronavirus response.”

-And the campaign has released a list of non-partisan fact-checkers that dig holes in Biden’s criticisms of Trump’s management of the coronavirus epidemic.
+And the campaign published a list non-partisan fact-finders digging holes in Biden’s criticism of Trump’s handling of the coronavirus outbreak.

 Good cop, bad cop